tarwn/lessthandot-hugo/blogs/content/posts/2011-05-19-watch-all-the-tech-ed-north-america-2011-sql-server-videos.md

 Master Data Services (MDS) was released in Microsoft SQL Server 2008 R2 and enables organizations to do a better job of managing key data assets.
 In the next release of SQL Server,it will be even easier to manage data by using Excel as the user interface.
 In this session we cover the basics of MDS...

-**[What's New in Microsoft SQL Server Code-Named “Denali” for SQL Server Analysis Services and PowerPivot][13]**
+**[What's New in Microsoft SQL Server Code-Named "Denali" for SQL Server Analysis Services and PowerPivot][13]**

 T.K.
 Anand, Ashvini Sharma Database & Business Intelligence 200 – Intermediate DBI206 Day 2 May 17, 2011 from 10:15AM to 11:30AM

 In Microsoft SQL Server 2008 R2,we introduced PowerPivot which is a self-service Business Intelligence experience that enables information workers to build,share and collaborate on their personal and team BI applications within the familiar environment of Excel and SharePoint.
 In SQL Server...

-**[Abundantly “Crescent”: Demos Galore][14]**
+**[Abundantly "Crescent": Demos Galore][14]**

 Sean Boon, Carolyn Chau, Sabrena McBride Database & Business Intelligence 200 – Intermediate DBI208 Day 2 May 17, 2011 from 3:15PM to 4:30PM

-What is Microsoft project code-named “Crescent” really capable of?
+What is Microsoft project code-named "Crescent" really capable of?
 How can it address the needs of your business?
 This session covers a variety of demonstrations against REAL DATA,across various industry verticals,to enable you to see what's possible when deploying this new technology.
 If you like...

-**[What's New in Microsoft SQL Server Code-Named “Denali” for Reporting Services][15]**
+**[What's New in Microsoft SQL Server Code-Named "Denali" for Reporting Services][15]**

 Carolyn Chau Database & Business Intelligence 200 – Intermediate DBI211 Day 2 May 17, 2011 from 1:30PM to 2:45PM

-Microsoft SQL Server code-named “Denali” introduces many new features and enhancements for both IT professionals and business users.
+Microsoft SQL Server code-named "Denali" introduces many new features and enhancements for both IT professionals and business users.
 This session provides an end-to-end introduction and demonstrations of all the new capabilities specific to Reporting Services including SharePoint...

 **[Microsoft StreamInsight: Introduction to Complex Event Processing with SQL Server 2008 R2 StreamInsight][16]**